 Personal Health Information

 Our practice abides by the Health Records Act 2001.
 The act covers the collection, handling and disposal of personal health information.
-If you wish to have a copy of your records transferred to another clinic, a signed consent request form must be recieved from the other clinc.
+If you wish to have a copy of your records transferred to another clinic, a signed consent request form must be received from the other clinc.
 Please note that your original record will be kept at the Bacchus Marsh Medical Centre to comply with the law.

 Our practice has a zero tolerance for unacceptable behaviour.
-We will not tolerate any behaviour that is violent, threatning, abusive or aggressive.
+We will not tolerate any behaviour that is violent, threatening, abusive or aggressive.
 Any patient displaying such behaviour will be asked to leave the premises immediately and if necessary the police will be called.

 In the event of a repeat offender the patient will no longer be seen at our clinic.